frida/frida/CONTRIBUTING.md

 ### Rule

-If the condition of the `if` statement has been broken in multiple lines, then use the braces regardless.
+If the condition of an `if` statement has been broken up into multiple lines, then use braces regardless.

 #### Wrong